 ||Price to Book Value Ratio (P/Bk)

-reliable indicator of value, with low P/Bk correlated with above average
+reliable indicator of value, correlating with above average investment

 The metric is intrinsically forward looking, based on the most recent valuation of assets.
-Compare it to the P/E (ttm) ratio which measured performance during the past year.
+Compare it to the P/E (ttm) ratio which measures performance during the past year (or only a guess about the future).
 E.g if a company issued additional shares (at a price greater than book value) just prior to the last quarter's end, none of the premium's benefit would be showing in earnings.
 But the P/Bk metric would have fallen indicating a purchase opportunity.

 Investors choose between using P/E and P/Bk depending on the industry.
 Tech companies' major assets are their employees - who don't show up on any Balance Sheet.
 No one looks at their P/Bk ratios.
 But banks and life insurance companies hold financial assets which are marked-to-market each Balance Sheet date.
-Their income is mostly portfolio returns - dependant on their assets.
-Most investors prefer to value banks with P/Bk.
+Their income is mostly portfolio returns - dependent on their assets.
+So most investors prefer to value banks with P/Bk.

 P/Bk generates a metric that is a lot smoother than P/E over time.
 This is because the book value is much larger than earnings.
 A dismal year may cut earnings in half and double the P/E, but the effect of that lower growth in assets is only a small percent change in book value.
 P/Bk is less subjective than the alternative 'forward P/E' or 'P/E based on normalized earnings', when the company hits turbulence.